Annual retention fee

 Section 8 of the 1997 Architects Act allows ARB to set a fee that architects must pay if they want to remain on the Register.
 Paying the fee means that you can continue to call yourself an architect, a title which sets you apart from your non-registered competitors.
 Your ARB registration is your licence to practise as an architect.

-We send out the retention fee invoice at the end of November/beginning of December.
+We send out the retention fee invoice by the beginning of November.
 The easiest way to pay the fee is online - it's quick and convenient, and we don't charge you for using your credit/debit card to pay.
 You can also pay by direct debit, cheque, banker's draft, postal order or by BACS (bank transfer).
 Please remember to write your name and registration number on the back of your cheque.

-If you would like to pay your fee by direct debit you can download a form here or you can call us on 020 7580 5861 to set up a direct debit arrangement over the phone.
-You need to have the arrangement in place by 15th February in the year that you wish your direct debit arrangement to take effect.
-The fee is due on 1 January each year, and you have three months to pay it.
-The final date for payment is 31 March and you will need to have paid your fee by then to avoid your name being removed from the Register.
+If you would like to pay your fee by direct debit you can download a form here or you can call us on +44(0)20 7580 5861 to set up a direct debit arrangement over the phone.
+You need to have the arrangement in place by the 13 November in the year that you wish your direct debit arrangement to take effect.
+The final date for payment is 31 December you will need to have paid your fee by then to avoid your name being removed from the Register.
 It is important that we have your current contact details so we can be sure that we are sending the mailing to the correct address.
 Please let us know if these have changed, or you can visit the secure Registrants’ Services section of the website, and update the details yourself.